urban-tep/API/source/production/processingservices/dlr/index.rst

 FTP based Push Service
 ^^^^^^^^^^^^^^^^^^^^^^

-Push Services (e.g. ESA GPOD) publishing to a FTP Server can be managed via crontab and a simple sript
+Push Services (e.g. ESA GPOD) publishing to a FTP Server can be managed via crontab and a simple script

-:ref:`ftp`
+:ref:`ftp.py`